LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	<kbd>![AMA_Assessment](./images/media/AMA_Assessment.png)</kbd>

-	Click on the **WhereAmI** application to get more insight about the issues
+	Click on the **WhereAmI** application to get more insight into the issues

 6. In the top of the page, you can see an overview